THE GAME OF GO

 |

-For BadukTV, a Korean television channel that broadcasts the game of go 24 hours a day, I made a series of 10 animal illustrations in 2015.
+For BadukTV, a Korean television channel that broadcasts the game of go 24/7, I made a series of 10 animal illustrations in 2015.
 The go boards were to be specific shapes: 9x6, 13x13, 9x13, 9x9, 5x5, 13x13, 13x9 and 9x5.
 The plan for these drawings was to use them on promotional material for kids in Korea.
 BadukTV requested empty go boards, because they planned on filling them with go shapes themselves.

 UNCOMMISSIONED WORK